Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 B3 – Niacin

-Niacin helps with nerve function, skin maintenance, digestive system and converting food into energy (ATP) for cell to utilize.
+Niacin helps with nerve function, skin maintenance, digestive system and converting food into energy (ATP) for cells to utilize.
 (23)

 Enzymes - The body relies on B3 for over 400 enzymes.
 (24)